Pleckgate High School CEIAG Policy 2022-23

 - Have the skills, knowledge and attitude to make well-informed, realistic decisions

-- Students should be able to plan their future choices and understand how to access CEIAG
+- Pupils should be able to plan their future choices and understand how to access CEIAG

-- Students should also understand how educational achievements are linked to maximising their potential future choices
+- Pupils should also understand how educational achievements are linked to maximising their potential future choices

 - To actively engage with employers to ensure that young people get to experience a workplace setting